per2jensen/dar-backup/README.md

   dar -x /path/to/archive -R /tmp -g path/to/directory/in/archive/  -I file_to_restore
   ````

 # dar static tip
   It is a very good idea to stash the /usr/bin/dar_static executable with your archives.
   If you at some point in the future needs to extract files from the archive, you know you have correct binary at hand.

+# Issues
+## Building list of directories to exclude
+  I have spent a fair amount of time building the list of directories to exclude.
+In the end I was unable to build a commandline with single quote characters surrounding the string, so I ended up with building a script in /tmp and executing it.

+  I am clearly not versed well enough in the intricacies of parameter expanding :-(

 # Version

   Consider this working, but not battletested.
 It is perhaps something like version 0.9'ish.